 Note: With flexibility comes a fair amount of complexity.
-If you are considering creating a Database activity for your course, we recommend contacting the Instructional Media Lab (413-545-2823) for assistance.
+If you are considering creating a Database activity for your course, we recommend contacting the Instructional Media Lab at 413-545-2823 for assistance.

-To add a Database activity to your Moodle course, first, you'll configure the submission options for making entries, availability, grading, groups, etc).
-After completing this step you'll need to open the activity to
+To add a Database activity to your Moodle course, first, you will configure the submission options for making entries, availability, grading, groups, etc. After completing this step, you will need to open the activity to your students.

-- On your course page, click Turn editing on (top right).
+- On your course page, click Turn editing on (green pencil icon , top right).

-- At the lower-right of the Section, click + Add an activity or resource.
-The Add an activity or resource window will open.
+- In the Section where you want the Database activity to apprear, click + Add an activity or resource.
+The Activity chooser dialog will open.

 - Click Add.
 The Adding a new Database page will open.

 - Configure the Database options.
 The page opens with General, Entries, Availability, and Ratings (if you want to grade) settings in view.
 Select topic headings to make additional settings, or select Expand all (top right) to view all possible settings.
 For more information on these options, see Database Options (below), or click the help icon () next to any option.

 - Select Save and return to course to return to your main course page, or Save and display to view the Database activity page.

 Note: The Database activity cannot be used until fields and templates have been defined.
 To add fields and templates, please see Part Two: Set up Entry Fields and Select a Layout Template below.